Efficient Constant-Factor Approximate Enumeration of Minimal Subsets for Monotone Properties with Weight Constraints: Approximate enumeration beyond our frameworks

 \section{Approximate enumeration beyond our frameworks}

-In the previous two sections, we introduce our frameworks for approximate enumeration and apply these to several monotone properties.
-These frameworks are straightforward consequences from the result of Cohen \etal~\cite{DBLP:journals/jcss/CohenKS08}.
-In this section, as another algorithmic contribution, we propose a polynomial-delay constant factor approximate enumeration algorithm for minimal edge dominating sets, which seems to be difficult to apply the previous frameworks directly.
+In this section, as another algorithmic contribution, we propose polynomial-delay constant factor approximate enumeration algorithms for minimal edge dominating sets and minimal Steiner subgraphs, for which it seems to be difficult to apply the previous frameworks directly.

 [1]{\uppercase\expandafter{\romannumeral #1 }}

 {\rom{2}\xspace} {\rom{3}\xspace} {\rom{4}\xspace}